SMOKERS AND BIRDS

 3. no easy fix (all these gadgets way of quitting makes others rich)

-4. drink lots of water (best helper, gadget to quit)
+4. drink lots of water (best helper, a gadget to quit)

 5. Use an heirloom to spit for the first week.
-It will turn to glue...kills
+It will turn to glue...k kills you

 6. Take your money saved the very first week and buy something your inner self desires.